Suggested readings: Funnel Analytics, Flow Analytics, Retention Cohort, Event Analytics

 This flow does not require a specific platform, user filter, or flow option.
 You can configure them according to your use case.

-By analyzing the user flow of membership customers, ecommerce businesses can identify patterns that contribute to repeat purchases and enhance customer loyalty.
+By analyzing user flows of membership customers, ecommerce businesses can identify patterns that drive repeat purchases and enhance customer loyalty.
 This insight helps businesses identify the touchpoints or incentives that successfully retain membership customers and tailor their retention efforts accordingly.
 For example, if membership customers frequently add items to their carts after viewing product detail pages, businesses can offer exclusive discounts, early access to new products, or personalized recommendations to encourage repeat purchases.

 To create this flow: